Method2Model

 • We do not include identifiable patient data in any public material.

-• You are responsible for ensuring that any data you upload are de-identified according to your local regulations, institutional policies, and ethics approvals.
-We cannot assess compliance with all jurisdiction-specific rules on your behalf.
+• You are responsible for ensuring that any data you upload are de-identified and shared under the approvals and permissions required by your institution and jurisdiction.
+We cannot assess compliance with every jurisdiction-specific rule on your behalf.

 • Project files are stored in secure, access-controlled systems.